We share our Raffles Hotel High Tea review following a recent visit and let you know what to expect at this iconic Singapore experience.

 Got questions?
 Come join our Singapore Travel Tips Facebook group.
 It’s the perfect place to ask questions and get inspiration for your trip!

 Picture yourself sipping on a freshly brewed cup of tea or a glass of champagne.
 The sound of a live harpist floats in the background as you gaze at the stunning architecture that surrounds you.

-Raffles Hotel’s high tea is more than just a meal; it’s an opportunity to immerse yourself in Singapore’s culture and history.
+Raffles Hotel’s high tea is more than just a meal; it’s an opportunity to indulge in Singapore’s high life and get a glimpse into its history.

 The refined service, the luxury surroundings and the exquisite selection of sandwiches, pastries and house-made scones, will make you feel like royalty.

 If you’re considering indulging in a Raffles High Tea while you’re in Singapore, read on to find out what to expect.